Quick Takeaways

 Rates based on 35–40-year-old driver with good credit and clean driving record.
 Your rates may vary.

-Approximately 12-15% of Illinois drivers don’t carry insurance—a significant rate and significantly above the national average of 12.6%.
+Approximately 12% of Illinois drivers lack insurance, per Insurance Research Council data.
 This increases UM/UIM claim costs for insured drivers and raises everyone’s premiums.

 4. Urban Congestion and High Accident Rates

-Illinois is the fourth-largest city in America with notoriously heavy traffic.
+Chicago is the third-largest city in America with notoriously heavy traffic.
 More vehicles on the road mean more accidents, which translates to higher claim costs and premiums.

 5. High Medical and Repair Costs